Statistical Emulations of Human Operational Motions in Industrial Environments: Introduction

-In this paper, we develop a data-driven approach to learning, modeling, and emulating long sequences of human operational movements.
-Toward that goal, we first develop proper data-driven representations of human postures and movements.
-Specifically, we utilize a shape representation of human posture~\citep{park2022data}.
+In this paper, we develop a data-driven approach to learning, modeling, and emulating long sequences, {\it i.e.} lasting several seconds, of human operational movements.
+Toward that goal, we utilize a shape representation of human posture introduced in \cite{park2022data}.
 As shown in Fig.~\ref{fig:3-1}, the device records several landmark locations on the human body.
-We then extract shape features of these landmarks by discarding information unrelated to posture, such as global coordinates and body sizes.
-This requires formal mathematical representations of the landmark-based shapes of human postures.
-We define a shape space ${\cal Y}$~\citep{park2022data}, whose elements represent the shapes of the human body; details are presented in Sec.~\ref{subsec3-1}.
-This shape space is a curved, non-Euclidean space, specifically a Riemannian manifold.
-We view human motion as a time-indexed trajectory in this shape space.
-While the literature has frequently studied static shapes or short sequences of shapes, analyzing and modeling long shape sequences presents significant challenges.
+We then extract a posture or shape representation of these landmarks by discarding irrelevant information, such as translation, size, and rotation.
+Specifically, we define a shape space ${\cal Y}$, whose elements represent the shapes or postures of the human body; details are presented in Sec.~\ref {subsec3-1}.
+This shape space is a nonlinear, non-Euclidean space that is endowed with a Riemannian structure.
+Thus, we view the human motion as a time-indexed trajectory in this shape manifold.
+While the literature has frequently studied static (individual) shapes or short sequences of shapes, the analysis and modeling of longer shape sequences present significant challenges.
+One exception is ~\cite{LESA-Zhang:2022} that uses sparsely sampled data of human brain anatomical structures to estimate individual and population level shape evolutions over long time periods.
+However, this study only addressed the problem of densification and modeling of the sparse shape data, which is distinct from our goals of simulating and evaluating new sequences.